smakazmi/react-3ducks/README.md

 ## Why

-Redux is currently the prevailing solution to manage global state in React apps.
+Redux is the current prevailing solution to manage global state in React apps.
 However, there are a few shortcomings to it that this project attempts to address.
 Some of them are as follows

 - **Encapsulation**: Redux by convention has only one global store and it encapsulate only data.
 The behavior is fragmented between actions, action creators, reducers, epics, sagas, thunks etc. **react-3ducks** encourages and facilitates creation of multiple stores for various concerns in the application and also allows behavior encapsulation in the stores.
 - **Asynchronous Behavior**: Redux has no built in way of handling asynchronous actions. **react-3ducks** fully supports asynchronous behavior through regular ```async/await``` or ```Promise``` based semantics that are already known and loved.